deepanshs/csdmpy/docs/source/examples/2D{1}-datasets/TEM.rst

       }
     }

-This dataset contains two uniformly spaced ,linear dimensions and one single-component dependent variable.
+This dataset contains two uniformly spaced linear dimensions and one single-component dependent variable.
-The tuples of the independent and the dependent variable instances from this example are
+The tuples of the dimension and the dependent variable instances from this example are

 .. doctest::